elmunoz42/berkeley-aiml-coupon-analysis/README.md

 - Interpret the descriptive and inferential statistics in a concise manner.
 - Highlight actionable items in their own section.

+### Summary of Findings on Coupon Acceptance (Figures 3 and 4)

+The analysis of the data reveals several key insights about the acceptance of coupons under different conditions:

+- Temperature and Coupon Acceptance: As observed in Fig_3, the highest temperature of 80 degrees resulted in more than twice the coupon adoption.
+This suggests that warmer temperatures may influence the likelihood of coupon acceptance.

+- Coupon Acceptance in High Temperatures: In Fig_4, it was found that the inexpensive restaurant ("Restaurant(<20)") and the "Carry out & Take Away" coupons are the most popular in high heat conditions.
+Surprisingly, the Bar coupon also showed strong performance.
+This could indicate that people may prefer not to cook in a hot kitchen and would rather be in a temperature-controlled restaurant or opt for takeout.

+- Time of Day and Coupon Acceptance: The success of inexpensive restaurant coupons correlates with the 2pm and 6pm time slots, which are typically the hottest times of the day.
+This suggests that the temperature might just be a byproduct of the time of day, or vice versa.

+- Effectiveness of Coupons: The data shows that coupons are particularly effective on hot days, especially for carryout and inexpensive restaurants.
+However, the data does not provide a definitive explanation for these two coupons’ exceptional performance or the causation of the high heat coupon success.

+In conclusion, these findings provide valuable insights into the factors influencing coupon acceptance and demonstrate how we can drill down on certain features for further analysis.
+While the actual reasons for these patterns are not definitively explained by the data, the observations suggest potential areas for further investigation and strategic focus in coupon-based marketing strategies.

 ### Findings About Bar Coupons as it Relates to Frequent and Infrequent Bar-Goers (Figure 5 Series)

 The analysis reveals distinct patterns in the behavior of "Frequent" and "Infrequent" bar-goers.
 "Frequent" users demonstrate a significantly higher coupon acceptance rate of 77%, compared to 37% for "Infrequent" users.
 This suggests that "Frequent" users are more receptive to coupons, making them a valuable target segment for marketing strategies.